Everyone has a business model.

 Apropos: The NYTimes ran this piece on the death of the billable hour model.

-I’ve been asked quite a few times now what I think of Sheryl Sandberg’s Lean In.
+Back in 2014, people asked me all the time what I thought of Sheryl Sandberg’s Lean In.
 If your business model is working 40+ hours a week for a salary — something that you suspect may not be compatible with the way in which you want to raise children or write books or live your life — than I don’t blame you for not leaning into that.

 There are other business models out there.